How To Update WordPress Themes

 WordPress Theme Management: Upgrading Your Themes

-Repeat the process described above to update all of your out-of-date themes, or use the method below to update multiple themes at once.
+Repeat the process described above to update all of your remaining themes, or use the method below to bulk update multiple themes.

-Update your WordPress themes from the “Updates” area as shown below:
+Update your WordPress theme from the “Updates” screen as follows:

-To view all themes on your website that need updating, click on Dashboard > Updates
+To view all themes installed in your site that need updating, click on Dashboard > Updates

-WordPress will automatically update all of the selected themes …
+WordPress will automatically update all of your selected themes …

 Congratulations!
-Now you know how to update your WordPress theme in the WP dashboard.
+Now you know how to update your themes from your dashboard.